In This Article

 Best Growing Conditions for Desert Rose Bonsai

-Desert rose bonsai are native to hot, dry climates, so you'll want to give them a warm, sunny place to live in your home.
-Its ideal temperatures range from 40 degrees at night to up to 90 degrees during the day.
+Desert rose bonsai trees are native to hot, dry climates, so it's best to give them a warm place with full sun exposure to live in your home.
+This plant's ideal temperatures range from 40 degrees at night to as hot as 90 degrees during the day.

 A south-facing window that gets several hours of sunlight per day is an ideal spot for your desert rose bonsai.
-In warm and temperate climates, you can also keep your plant outside in a sunny spot with some afternoon shade from spring through fall, as long as night temperatures are warm enough.
-Be sure to slowly acclimate your plant to sunnier conditions in the spring, then debug your plant before bringing it back in for the winter.
+In warm and temperate climates, you can also keep your plant outside in a sunny spot with some afternoon shade from spring through fall if the temperature range is suitable.
+Be sure to slowly acclimate your plant to sunnier conditions in the spring, then debug your plant before bringing it inside for the winter.

 A healthy, mature desert rose bonsai should bloom for several weeks in spring and summer with the right conditions.
 A regular fertilizing regimen in the spring and summer growing season can also help your desert rose bonsai flower.
 However, a recently repotted plant may divert energy away from blooming as it focuses on growing roots in its new container.